Reuben-Brewer/IngeniaBLDC_ReubenPython3Class/README.md

 Note For test_program_for_IngeniaBLDC_ReubenPython3Class.py:

-1.Currently only runs at ~40-50Hz in the Tx and Rx loops on Windows 10 64-bit, Python 3.12.
+1.This is a slower way of interfacing with the controller and not the fast method of interfacing via an Ethercat Master like Beckhoff TwinCat or Acontis.

-This is a *very* slow way of interfacing with the controller and NOT the fast (>1KHz) method of interfacing via an Ethercat Master like Beckhoff TwinCat or Acontis.
+2. You MUST install Ingenia's MotionLab3 BEFORE running this software, as this software relies on MotionLab3's EoE-service for the Ethercat communication.

 ###########################